demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 To get the ***Subscription ID***, ***Workspace Name*** and ***Resource Group*** parameters, navigate in the Azure Portal to ***Azure Sentinel > YOUR-WORKSPACE > Settings*** and click on ***Workspace Settings*** tab.

-Note: This is a beta Integration, which lets you implement and test pre-release software.
-Since the integration is beta, it might contain bugs.
-Updates to the integration during the beta phase might include non-backward compatible features.
-We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.

 ## Configure Azure Sentinel on Cortex XSOAR